 For the past two decades Tzav Pius has made inroads with an innovative hands-on approach to inter-community dialogue.
-For the result to be permanent, the next, crucial, phase must be devoted to turning that dialogue into reality.
+For the result to be permanent, the next phase must be devoted to turning that dialogue into reality.

-Over the years, TZAV PIUS has had great success in promoting much needed dialogue between key sectors in Israeli society; and now, its next crucial phase is devoted to turning that dialogue into a new reality, based on mutual respect and responsibility.
+Over the years, Tzav Pius has had great success in promoting much needed dialogue between key sectors in Israeli society.
+Now its next crucial phase is devoted to turning that dialogue into a new reality based on mutual respect and responsibility.

-TZAV PIUS has identified its key strength in bringing together students of diverse Jewish identities, both in formal and informal educational frameworks: via joint religious-secular schools and kindergartens, initiated by TZAV PIUS, which offer an important alternative to the divisive public school system that separates children based on religious affiliation; via a summer camp for teenagers across the Orthodox-secular spectrum; and other educational projects as well.
+Tzav Pius has identified its key strength in bringing together students of diverse Jewish identities, both in formal and informal educational frameworks, via joint religious-secular schools and kindergartens initiated by Tzav Pius.
+These offer an important alternative to the divisive public school system that separates children based on religious affiliation, a summer camp for teenagers across the Orthodox-secular spectrum, and other educational projects as well.
 These programs enable children to strengthen their Jewish-Israeli identity, while building new friendships and learning to live the values of pluralism and mutual responsibility.